weatherfish/DexKnifePlugin/README.md

 **please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:<br />
 Gradle sync failed: Unable to load class 'com.android.builder.core.EvaluationErrorReporter'.**

-2.Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br />
+2. Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br />
 (The rest of any classes that is not marked split will be in miandexlist)

         Patterns may include:

         '*' to match any number of characters
         '?' to match any single character
         '**' to match any number of directories or files Either '.' or '/' may be used in a pattern to separate directories.
         Patterns ending with '.' or '/' will have '**' automatically appended.

 Also see: https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/util/PatternFilterable.html <br />